Kayli/logspub/dev-data.md

   - with downtime: write an upgrade script
   - without downtime
     - incrementally update your documents as they are used
+      - pitfalls:
-      - however: queries against a schema where half the documents are version 1 and half the documents are version 2 can cause problems, therefore it may be useful to run a migration script in a background to update all documents asap
+        - queries against a schema where half the documents are version 1 and half the documents are version 2 can cause problems, therefore it may be useful to run a migration script in a background to update all documents asap
+        - any incremental upgrade code must stay in the code-base until all the documents have been upgraded

 ## orms